 The Timing Might Not Be "Perfect," But Do Try To Pick The Right Moment

 While there might not be a perfect moment to come out to your partner, try using your best discretion about creating or waiting for a moment that feels good.
 "Choose a time where you have each other's focused attention and are not busy with other things," LeClaire says.
 So, for example, a chill night in with no plans might be an ideal time to broach the subject of sexuality with your partner.
 On the flip side, you might not want to come out, say, right as you two are leaving the house for bar trivia with the homies, or in the heat of an argument.

-4. Prepare For Any Reaction
+Prepare For Any Reaction

 They could react in disbelief or in anger.
 Their response could be less than warm.
 They could try and make light of the situation by saying something ignorant or shoving it away.
 Whatever the case may be, let your partner feel what they're going to feel, so you can move past it and have a productive conversation.
 And remember: They may surprise you and react far better than you might think.
 05

 Figure Out How Much You Want to Disclose

 Baratz suggests you be intentional about what you decide to disclose.
-When coming out to your partner, maybe you want to mention the queer crush you kept to yourself in high school, a gay kiss you had at a college party, or the revelation you had two weeks ago about a celebrity fave.
+When coming out to your partner, maybe you want to mention the queer crush you kept to yourself in high school, a kiss you had at a college party, or the revelation you had two weeks ago about a celebrity fave.
 But you don't have to give them all the details if you don't feel comfortable.
 You can simply tell them that you're attracted to people of the same gender, period.

-6. Figure Out What You Want Going Forward
+Figure Out What You Want Going Forward

 or maybe even space to explore your sexuality through non-monogamy.
 Again, having a goal in mind (even if that goal is just happiness and honesty) can better prepare you for this complex conversation and keep you grounded.
 "Be mindful of what you think would be most helpful for you and what it is you want," Baratz says.
 "This is the start of an ongoing conversation that will likely occur throughout a period of time."

 Similarly, LeClaire says, "You don't owe anyone an explanation for your sexuality or gender, but you should be prepared to talk with your partner about what this means for the relationship going forward."
 This includes how you're feeling about them, and if there are any changes you need to make in your relationship.

 Remember Therapy Can Be An Option

 couples' counseling might be the right move for you.
 "It can be helpful to enlist the help of a non-biased, affirmative third party, to help guide discussions and allow for both partners to express vulnerability," Baratz says.